fbpx

 Camp in the Cloud offers an exciting and tailored mixture of activities which bring the magic of camp directly to your home.
 Many of our Camp in the Cloud activities are facilitated in real-time, and the platform also has elements such as a message board and camp gallery, allowing for plenty of interaction with other campers and/or families.
 Activities include arts and crafts, mindfulness and wellbeing, active challenges, problem solving and a whole bunch of extra games and resources.
 You’ll be able to join fun and interactive video calls with other families attending the session.

 You’ll receive a box in the post approximately one to two weeks before camp, containing all the resources you’ll need to participate in the online activities.
-The resources are organised into coloured envelopes by day…don’t open them until the day!
+The resources are organised into coloured envelopes by activity…don’t open them until the day!
 There will be video or written instructions on Camp in the Cloud to help you complete the activities.
 There will also be written instructions in the envelopes.

 You’ll need a device that can connect to the internet; this can be a PC, laptop, tablet or phone or a combination of these.
 Ideally your device will have a camera/webcam as when you’ve completed your activities and projects, we’d love you to take a snap of them and upload them to the camp gallery so we can see what you and the rest of your team have been up to.
-Cabin Chat will also be via Zoom video conferencing.
+Some activities will also be via Zoom video conferencing.
 If you need assistance with a suitable device, then just let us know in your application form.
 You’ll also need your Serious Fun Box which contains the physical resources needed to participate.

 You will be online with other families just like yours.
 And of course, we will also be on the platform with you, ready to help whenever needed.